Kendriya Vidyalaya, Kollam

 Kendriya Vidyalaya Kollam or KV Kollam is a central government owned Kendriya Vidyalaya school in Kollam.
 The school is located at Ramankulangara in the city.
-The school has set up in the year 2007 at Mulangadakam.
+The school has set up in 2007 at Mulangadakam.
 KV Kollam was officially inaugurated on 6 August 2007 by P. Rajendran, the then MP of Kollam.

 History

-KV kollam was started in the year 2007 as per the sanction accorded by the Govt. of India in special focus district which have no Kendriya Vidyalaya and is inaugurated at Ramankulangara in the city by P. Rajendran, the then MP from Kollam Lok Sabha constituency, on 6 August 2007.
+KV kollam was started in 2007 as per the sanction accorded by the Govt. of India in special focus district which have no Kendriya Vidyalaya and is inaugurated at Ramankulangara in the city by P. Rajendran, the then MP from Kollam Lok Sabha constituency, on 6 August 2007.
 In 2010, Kollam city Corporation has acquired four acres of private land at Ramankulangara in the city at a cost of Rs.1.35 crore for the school to have its own complex.
 On 31 May 2018, the School shifted to its new building at Ramankulangara.
 In 2015, a new Kendriya Vidyalaya has been allotted for the district of Kollam at Kottarakara.